RamiBenAmor/Smart-AI-RH-Assistant/README.md

-# Smart AI HR Assistant (Project in Development)
+# Smart AI HR Assistant

-This project leverages **NLP** and **Machine Learning** to optimize recruitment by automating key tasks such as CV classification, matching with job descriptions, and interview management.
+This project leverages **AI** to optimize recruitment by automating key tasks such as CV classification, matching with job descriptions, and interview management.

 ---